gchure/phd/src/frontmatter/acknowledgements.md

 coauthors with Manuel Razo-Mejia, Soichi Hirokawa, Muir Morrison, Zofii Kaczmarek, Nathan Belliveau, Stephanie Barnes, and Tal Einav.
-Soichi and Muir have faithfully served as my office-mates for the past six years and have served as a sounding board for many of the ideas presented in this thesis.
+Soichi and Muir have faithfully served as my office-mates for the past six years and have often acted as a sounding board for many of the ideas presented in this thesis.
 Muir and Soichi's deep knowledge of physics helped me develop the physical intuition I have today and I will forever owe them for the time they took out of their days help me understand my science.
 Manuel and Nathan are those who